MAKE A DIFFERENCE

 - First, we contract with highly skilled Indian artisans who are paid fairly for their remarkable designs.
 This also allows the artists to keep traditional craftsmanship alive while working from their own villages.

-- Secondly, we donate a portion of our net proceeds to the Sitara Foundation, which is currently supporting the SVV School in India.
+- Secondly, we donate a portion of our net proceeds to Helping Children Succeed, which is currently supporting the SVV School in rural India.
 It’s our way of putting a little love and equality into every purchase.

 We promote socially conscious shopping by offering inspiring handmade jewelry and gifts that are ethically produced by talented artisans.
 Over the years, Sitara Collections has developed partnerships with artisans based on trust and mutual respect and with the singular goal of bringing their high quality, handcrafted jewelry and fair trade gifts to the global audience.
 These are people we know personally, and we are excited to help turn their time-honored traditional craftsmanship of jewelry and gifts—each piece distinctive in its ancestral provenance while also managing to capture a contemporary allure we know you will love.

 Our artisan made products are all completely handcrafted, using traditional techniques, dyes and natural products, often reusing and recycling materials wherever possible, and respecting fair trade principles.
 Shop our collection of artisan handcrafted jewelry, including rough gemstone earrings, sterling silver earrings and necklaces, rings, bracelets, and handmade leather journals, toy coin banks and more.